 How To Control Obsessive Thoughts

-Obsessive thoughts are thoughts that are recurrent, uncontrollable, and disturbing.
-These thoughts can range from mild to extremely severe and sometimes indicate an underlying issue.
-Some triggers can bring on obsessive thoughts, but they could also come on unexpectedly or for no reason.
+Obsessive thoughts are thoughts that are recurrent, uncontrollable, and may cause distress.
+Obsessive thoughts can range from mild to extremely severe and sometimes indicate an underlying issue.

 Mindfulness